RGB and CMYK: A Color Format Guide for Label Printing

 Pros and Cons of Different Types of Label Materials

-Choosing the right label material can be the difference between a sharp looking label that appeals to consumers and a dull label that’s falling off your container.
-You need labels that not only look great but also stick with your products, handle environmental challenges, and fit within your budget.
+Choosing the right label material can be the difference between a sharp, eye-catching label and one that just doesn’t cut it in real-world conditions.
+We know you need labels that not only look fantastic but also stick to your products, handle tough environmental challenges, and fit within your budget.

 Understanding Label Facestocks: Paper vs. Film